TysonStanley/tysonstanley.github.io/Teaching.md

 <img src="{{ site.baseurl }}/assets/images/RDA2_logo.png" alt="RDA1_logo" height="200" width="550">

 This class is coming in the Fall of 2018.
 It is a class all about regression, including generalized linear models, mediation and moderation, with a little bit of machine learning techniques thrown in.
 I'll be posting resources for this starting in the summer.
 This course uses [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/) for all data analyses.
 Both a subset of the [General Social Survey](https://cehs-research.github.io/EDUC-7610/GSS_Data/Data/GSS_reduced_example.csv) data set and a [data set used in Quas et al. about high risk youth](https://cehs-research.github.io/EDUC-7610/HighRisk_Data/HighRisk.csv) data set will be used in the examples.
+The book we'll use throughout the class, and is connected to the lecture slides, is [Regression Analysis and Linear Models by Richard Darlington and Andrew Hayes](https://www.guilford.com/books/Regression-Analysis-and-Linear-Models/Darlington-Hayes/9781462521135/reviews).

 ### Lecture Slides